neosensory/neosensory-sdk-for-bluefruit/README.md

 # Neosensory SDK for Adafruit Bluefruit

 An Arduino library that allows BLE communication to a Neosensory Buzz wristband via an Adafruit Bluefruit compatible board.
+This SDK is centered around the NeosensoryBluefruit class.

 ## Installation